juanneilson/machine-learning/projects/capstone/capstone_report.md

 * A subset of the SenseZ3D static hand gesture dataset [4, 5], which contains 30 images of different hand gestures from each of 4 subjects in webcam similar situations.
 The proposed subset contains just the gestures of Rock-Paper-Scissors (G1, G2 and G5)
 * A specially made dataset with the webcam images of 12 subjects.
 This dataset contains 30 images of each gesture for each subject

-The following table shows some samples from the considered datasets
+The following table shows some samples from this datasets

 ![dataset samples](https://s3-us-west-2.amazonaws.com/mtcapps/mlcapstone/images/report/dataset_examples_table.png)